Fair Cake-Cutting in Practice: Theory

 \subsection{Incentive Properties}

 Another important goal of cake-cutting procedures is to give incentives to agents to reveal their true (privately known) valuation function to a mediator who, after receiving the report from all agents, conducts a division procedure.
 The valuation function is partially revealed via a series of cake cuts or choices between pieces of cake.
-Although the mediator does not know the valuations, we assume that every agent knows the other agents' valuations.
+Although the mediator does not know the valuations, it is assumed that every agent knows the other agents' valuations.

 In a strategic framework, given a cake $[0,1]$ and a set of agents $N$, a procedure $p$ is a function from the revealed valuation function of each agent to an allocation $A$.
 We write $p_i(v_i, v_{-i})=A_i $ to denote the cake allocated to agent $i$ by procedure $p$, where $v_{-i}$ denotes the reported valuation functions of all other agents except $i$.
 We use the following standard property to study which procedures are robust to strategic behavior. \begin{definition}The procedure $p$ is {\it strategy-proof} if for every agent $i$, every collection of valuation functions $(v_i,v_{-i})$, and every other valuation function $v'_i$,